 Incoming students are heartily encouraged to attend the Student Panel.
 The panel will feature seasoned graduate students who are eager to answer any questions that first-years may have.
 The goal is provide an open, nonjudgmental, and candid forum in which students feel comfortable to make their voices heard, or simply listen, absorb, and enjoy.

-The SPMP sees these events as being key examples of CGU's commitment to applied psychology, with very important new demographic - our very own SBOS students.
+The SPMP sees these events as being key examples of CGU's commitment to applied psychology, with very important new demographic - our very own DBOS students.

 Food and drink will be served at all events.
 Please see forthcoming emails for dates and times.
 We hope to see you there!